bsdpot/potluck/consul/README.md

 The GOSSIPKEY parameter is to enable custom gossip encryption and defaults to a standard key.
 Do not use the default key for production encryption, instead provide your own after running ```consul keygen``` with ```consul``` client.

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to.

+The optional DISABLEUI parameter will disable the web UI if set to any value.
+Otherwise the UI will be available by default.

 # Usage